geoadmin/mf-geoadmin3/README.md

     $ make help

-Use `make translate` to import directly translations from the googlespreadshhet.
+Use `make translate` to import directly translations from the Google spreadsheet.
 Don't forget to set up first these 2 following environment parameter:

     export DRIVE_USER=your_login
     export DRIVE_PWD=your_password